 I’ve heard a bunch of different things about masturbation, and I’m so confused.
-Is it bad for me?
+Is masturbation bad for me?

 This is such a great question!
 Masturbation is a very normal, common sexual activity.
 But, like with a lot of things related to sex, there’s a lot of stigma attached to it.

 Masturbating means touching yourself for sexual pleasure.
 It’s completely normal (for people of all genders) to masturbate—and normal not to!
 Everyone is different.
 Many people masturbate for the first time during puberty, but even toddlers and young children often touch their genitals because it feels good.
 People masturbate in a bunch of different ways.
 There’s no “wrong” or “right” way to masturbate, so long as you’re not doing anything that could potentially harm yourself (like not washing your toys), and doing it privately.

 Masturbation is a great way to discover and explore your own sexuality without worrying about pregnancy, sexually transmitted infections (STIs), pleasing a partner, or how you look, sound or act during sex.
 With masturbation, it’s all about you—and that’s pretty awesome!
 Some people find that masturbating helps them relax, and even fall asleep at night.
 If you have a penis, masturbating may also help prevent wet dreams (also called nocturnal emissions).